likhithIonic/Starter_app_part-5/README.md

 Now that you are well versed with triggering different builds in appflow it's time to automate builds.

-You can leverage the automation available in a appflow dashboard to automatically trigger the different builds on commit to you Git.
+You can leverage the automation available in the appflow dashboard to automatically trigger the different builds on commit to your Git.

 Automations enable you and your team to utilize the full CI/CD powers of Appflow.
 You can create automations that trigger package builds and deploy builds every time your team checks in new code to a given branch and you can even configure the automations to use different environments and native configurations so that you can build different versions of your app for development, staging, and production.